collaborativebioinformatics/graphbasedtuning/README.md

 ![finetuned_answer](/content/finetuned.png)

 ## Future Directions
 The landscape of well-curated biomedical knowledge graphs is vast.
 In the future, we plan to fine-tune LLMs onto additional biomedical KGs, enabling LLMs to answer a wider range of treatment-related queries.
+We also plan to fine-tune more LLMs on protein-protein interactions as well as drug-drug relationships.

 | Knowledge Source | Open Source? | Date Released | URL       |
 | ---------------- | ------------ | ------------- | --------- |